scala/docs.scala-lang/_overviews/toolkit/web-server-input.md

 {% endtab %}
 {% endtabs %}

+In this example we create a form asking for name and surname of a user and then redirect the user to a greeting page.
+Notice the use of `cask.Response`.
+The default returned content type in case of `String` returning endpoint method is `text/plain`, set it to `text/html` in order for browser to display the form correctly.

+The `formEndpoint` endpoint reads the form data using `name` and `surname` parameters.
+The names of parameters must be identical to the field names of the form.

 ## Handling JSON-encoded input

 JSON fields are handled in the same way as form fields, except that `cask.PostJson` annotation is used.
-The topmost fields will be read into the endpoint method arguments and if any of them is missing or has an incorrect type, an error message will be returned with 400 response code.
+The fields will be read into the endpoint method arguments.

 {% tabs web-server-input-2 class=tabs-scala-version %}
 {% tab 'Scala 2' %}